swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 ## Proposed solution

-We introduce a generic structure `Regex<Match>` whose generic parameter `Match` includes the match and any captures, using tuples to represent multiple and nested captures.
+We introduce a generic structure `Regex<Match>` whose generic parameter `Output` includes the match and any captures, using tuples to represent multiple and nested captures.

 ```swift
 let regex = /ab(cd*)(ef)gh/